halal-beef/Meme-Downloader-2016/readme.md

 That name is just joking :)

+Dependencies (handled by the program by the most part):

+  - ffmpeg
+  - youtube-dlp

 This app downloads can download stuff from a subreddit of your choice and throws what it gets into a folder.

 This app runs 32 threads by default, and is (sometimes) VERY resource hungry on memory, some processes might stay as zombies, that means, they don't die, examples are ffmpeg, that can prevent you from deleting the program

 How to make `config.josn`?

-This is the default config.json configuration:
+This is the default `config.json` configuration:

 ```
 {